 Bonus is you end up with something you can use!

-Calligraphy turns words into art
+Calligraphy turns words into art as a relaxing hobby

 Have you ever found yourself enchanted by a calligraphy video?
 The beautiful strokes creating letters of varying size and thickness can be quite mezmorising.

 You can find courses on Skillshare or free tutorials on youtube.
 Look for downloads that help guide letter height and play with shapes.

 People turn calligraphy into side hustles by calligraphing wedding invitations!
 Just be careful of turning a relaxing hobby into something that makes money as it can become a stressor.